chandrayan0417/Tic-Tac-Toe/README.md

 ## Credits

 This game was created by Chandrayan Roy as a JavaScript practice project.
-It may be freely used and modified for personal or educational purposes.